-If you need to reinstall device drivers because you are directed to do so while troubleshooting or if a message tells you that there is a problem with a device driver, reinstall the device drivers by completing the following task.
+If you need to reinstall device drivers because you are directed to do so while troubleshooting or if a message tells you that there is a problem with a device driver, reinstall the device drivers by following the instructions below.

-If you just reinstalled Windows XP, the device drivers were automatically reinstalled.
+If you just reinstalled Windows XP or Windows 2000, the device drivers were automatically reinstalled.